arvydas/farbtastic-rails/README.md

 # farbtastic-rails

-[Farbtastic](http://acko.net/blog/farbtastic-jquery-color-picker-plug-in/) v[1.3u](https://github.com/mattfarina/farbtastic/tree/farbtastic-1), colorfully bundled for Rails 3+.
+[Farbtastic](http://acko.net/blog/farbtastic-jquery-color-picker-plug-in/) v[1.3u](https://github.com/mattfarina/farbtastic/tree/farbtastic-1), colorfully bundled for Rails 3+ and improved to support tablet/phone touch notifications.

 ## Rails 3.1+

 For Rails 3.1 and greater, the files will be added to the asset pipeline and available for you to use.

 To enable:

 * Add the following line to the file `app/assets/javascripts/application.js` (or other [sprockets](https://github.com/sstephenson/sprockets) manifest):